Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Sometimes home remedies aren’t enough—especially if underlying issues persist longer than expected:

-- Nasal corticosteroids: Reduce inflammation directly at mucous membranes.
+- Nasal corticosteroids: These reduce inflammation directly in the nasal lining.

-- Surgical options: For structural problems like severe deviated septum or large polyps obstructing airflow.
+- Surgical options: For structural problems like a severe deviated septum or large nasal polyps obstructing airflow.

 The Risks of Ignoring Persistent Nasal Blockage